SweetJonnySauce/EDMC-Mining-Analytics/README.md

 Questions, ideas, or bugs?
 Open an issue on [GitHub](https://github.com/SweetJonnySauce/EDMC-Mining-Analytics/issues).
 Feedback helps shape the next release.
 Yes, this project is 100% vibe coded using Codex.
 I'm doing it as an experiment/learning experience to see what is possible.

 *EDMC Mining Analytics is a community project and is not affiliated with Frontier Developments or the EDCD team.*

+Thanks to [FCDN](https://github.com/aweeri/FCDN) for the Discord integration ideas.